The geometry of the space of branched Rough Paths: Preliminaries

 where only a finite number of the summands are non-zero.
 We call each $x_n$ the \emph{homogeneous part of degree $n$} of $x$, and elements of $\HH_{(n)}$ are said to be homogeneous of degree $n$.
 In this case we write $|x_n|=n$.

-From now on the grading $(\HH_{(n)}:n\in\N)$ will be called the \emph{standard grading}.
+\begin{dfn} The graded Hopf algebra $\HH$ is \emph{connected} if the degree 0 part is one-dimensional.
+It is locally finite if $\dim\HH_{(n)}<\infty$ for all $n\ge 0$. \end{dfn}